On this page

 Use this bin for household waste that can't be separated into your recycling or FOGO bin.

-The following items can't be placed in any bin:
+The following items can't be put in any bin:

 Use our comprehensive A to Z recycling and waste guide to find out how to dispose of items that can't be placed in your waste bin.